MicroEJ/docs/overview/sdk.rst

 -  Import Virtual Devices matching his target hardware in order to develop and test applications on the Simulator;

--  Deploy the application locally on an hardware device equipped with the Firmware;
+-  Deploy the application locally on a hardware device equipped with the Firmware;

 -  Package and publish the application on a MicroEJ Forge Instance,